-The differences between a Flat, Apartment or Condo can be a bit confusing as a result of several factors-particularly geographical location.
-Ghana being a former British colony tends to refer to a lot of stuff same way the British do.
-But with the advent of rapid globalization comes the influence of the American English on Ghana’s sociopoliticoeconomic dispensations.
+The differences between a Flat, Apartment, or Condo can be a bit confusing as a result of several factors-particularly geographical locations.
+Ghana being a former British colony tends to refer to a lot of stuff the same way the British do.
+But with the advent of rapid globalization comes the influence of American English on Ghana’s socio-politico-economic dispensations.

-Apartment: American’s tend to call a “unit” in a building an apartment if the person who owns the entire building rents out ALL of the units.
-They call it a “condo”, even if the condo owner rents it out, if all of the units in the building are individually bought and sold.
+Apartment: Americans tend to call a “unit” in a building an apartment if the person who owns the entire building rents out ALL of the units.
+They call it a “condo”, even if the condo owner rents it out or if all of the units in the building are individually bought and sold.

 Townhouse: We, the real estate industry, kind of made that word up and in and of itself doesn’t have a particular meaning.
-Often it distinguishes between stacked, one floor dwelling units in a building and attached more than one floor dwellings.
+Often it distinguishes between stacked, one-floor dwelling units in a building and attached more than one-floor dwellings.
 Both can be “condominium” ownership or not.
 The main difference is you have more than one level.
-You go “up” to bed. 🙂 While typically townhomes, whether condo or fee simple ownership, are attached dwellings.
-Many are not attached dwellings.
+While typically townhomes, whether condos or fee simple ownership, are attached dwellings.
+Many are not attached to dwellings.
 I will explain that better in the “condo” answer to your question.

 Let’s say you build 8 townhouses attached to one another in a row.
 These can be just another name for “rowhouses” or they can be “condo townhomes” depending on whether or not you subdivide the lot into 8 pieces or not.
 Standing outside looking at them, they will be identical.
 You will only be able to tell by knowing the lot differences by checking the legal lots.

-Townhouse and Townhome are just a “style” like a colonial or a mid-century modern.
-It’s important to know when you are buying a “townhome” if you are buying the land with it separately, or you are buying it as a “condo-townhome”, since you can not tell the difference by looking at them physically from the inside or from the outside.
+Townhouses and Townhomes are just a “style” like a colonial or a mid-century modern.
+It’s important to know when you are buying a “townhome” if you are buying the land with it separately, or you are buying it as a “condo-townhome” since you can not tell the difference by looking at them physically from the inside or from the outside.

 Credit: Quora: , Real Estate Broker Seattle-Kirkland WA.